robinucar/limio-code-test/README.md

   - Created basketSlice which keeps my initial state, action, reducer.
     - Defined initial state as a empty list and total to 0.
     - Defined addItem and calculateTotal functions to update selected offers to update state.
+    - Connected OfferGroup component to the reducer.
+Managed to see items data on the console.